Beth Collins, M.D.

 Monday–Friday: 9:00 a.m.–5:00 p.m.

 Excessive or disproportionate fat deposits can generally detract from your appearance and make you look unhealthy or out of shape.
-Board-certified plastic surgeon Dr. Beth Collins performs liposuction in Guilford to help patients from New Haven to New London, CT, achieve a slimmer, more proportional physique by sculpting away areas of excess fat.
+Board-certified plastic surgeon Dr. Beth Collins performs liposuction in Guilford to help patients from New Haven to New London and Mystic, CT, achieve a slimmer, more proportional physique by sculpting away areas of excess fat.